Antypodish/Unity_DOTS_GeneticNeuralNetwork_F1Cars/README.md

 However, it has been completely reworked for DOTS.
 Some common features may be recognised.

-Link to YT vid https://www.youtube.com/watch?v=vFFk4b2Xm0o
+Link to YouTube vid https://www.youtube.com/watch?v=vFFk4b2Xm0o

 ![Watch the video](https://forum.unity.com/attachments/upload_2021-2-21_17-34-10-png.800219/)